-In year two, courses are more advanced and you will focus on more specialist topics, choosing from four groups: composition and electroacoustic studies, written and practical musicianship, analytical and critical skills, and historical studies.
+In year two, study is more advanced and you will have the opportunity to consolidate your strengths while maintaining activity in a breadth of disciplines, choosing from four groups: composition and electroacoustic studies, written and practical musicianship, analytical and critical skills, and historical studies.

 You will take a minimum of 100 credits in Music in year two, and can choose to study modules outside of Music, subject to availability.

-In year three, you choose again from the four subject groups, and must pursue at least one (but no more than two) of the three major academic projects: Dissertation, Project in Ethnomusicology, or Project in Music Analysis.
+In year three, you choose again from the four subject groups, and may pursue up to two of the three 30-credit major academic projects: Dissertation, Project in Ethnomusicology, or Project in Music Analysis.

 You will take a minimum of 100 credits in Music in year three and can choose to study modules outside of Music, subject to availability.

-Unlike BMus students, BA students do not have the options of a 30-credit composition portfolio (Composition III) or public performance (Recital), though they may complete a shorter (20-credit) composition portfolio (Composition IV) and/or an open’ recital in front of examiners and an invited audience (Practical Musicianship IV).
+Unlike BMus students, BA students do not have the options of a 30-credit composition portfolio or public performance, though they may complete a shorter 20-credit composition portfolio (Composition IV) and/or an ‘open’ recital in front of examiners and an invited audience (Practical Musicianship IV).

 You will be taught by academic staff with expertise across composition, performance, musicology, ethnomusicology, and popular music.